Skip to main content

 Claude Opus 4.7 Context Window: The 1M-Token Strategy

-The 1M-token context window in Claude Opus 4.7 is the single most overhyped and most underused capability in the model.
+The 1M-token window in Claude Opus 4.7 is both overhyped and underused.
 Overhyped because most teams cannot use it well.
-Underused because the teams who can use it well still rarely do.
+Underused because the teams who can use it well still rarely need to fill it.

-This is the strategy BridgeMind runs internally for context budgets at Opus 4.7.
-It is built around one assumption: maximal context is not optimal context.
+Here is the strategy BridgeMind runs for context budgets at Opus 4.7.
+It rests on one assumption: maximal context is not optimal context.
 Curated context is.

 Why Maximal Context Fails